pmeeny/CI-MS1-RestaurantWebsite/README.md

 - For layouts I use the Bootstrap Grid system: https://getbootstrap.com/docs/4.6/layout/grid/

+- I used the W3 schools website to find out compatibility and examples of various form components: https://www.w3schools.com/

 # Content
 - The text for the menu in menu.html was copied and tweaked from the [Square table restaurant](https://thesquaretable.ie/dinner-menu/)

-- I used the name Michelin Star, Bridgestone Award and McKenna Guide in the awards page
+- I used the names Michelin Star, Bridgestone Award and McKenna Guide in the awards page
     - https://guide.michelin.com/ie/en/restaurants
     - https://www.bridgestone.com/responsibilities/bga/
     - https://www.guides.ie/